44 Of The Best Farmhouse Kitchen Ideas (With Pics!)

 This farmhouse kitchen from One Kindesign puts a clean, modern spin on the style, blending natural wood elements with crisp white finishes.

-The floating shelves tie in nicely to the X-legs of the island and exposed beams.
+The floating shelves tie in nicely to the X-legs of the kitchen island and exposed beams.
 Plus, the all-white counters, cabinets, and glossy backsplash keep things bright.

 5. Try Dark Grout